pramod444/openg2p-deployment/kubernetes/odk-central/README.md

 Source code for OpenG2P [ODK Central](../../charts/odk-central) helm chart.

-- Note: Till version v2024.2.1, this helm chart used to install all dependencies of odk-central along with it.
-The later versions do NOT.
+- Note: Helm chart versions v2024.2.0 and lower install all dependencies of odk-central along with them.
+Versions v2024.2.1 and higher do NOT.
 The installation of dependencies is left to the user.

 ## Standalone Installation